beiyingseah/odin-EtchASketch/README.md

 EXTRA CREDIT
 - CSS enhancements to 'Etch-a-sketch' font, game console (adding of shadows to create 3D-effect) and buttons to make it look more realistic (skeuomorphic)

 p.s.
 This project was birthed at the cusp of the start of 2022!!
-My final commit was pushed on 1 Jan 2022, 00000.
+My final commit was pushed on 1 Jan 2022, just as the clock struck 12.
+And who else to accompany me but Sprouty, my most steadfast companion.
 I'm finally done with this project for now - happy 2022!!! (: